hkj840110/openproject-google_analytics/README.md

 ## Usage

-This gem use environment variable.
-Google analytics tracker number should be exported in environment variables like in examples below, run in your console:
+This gem need for an google analytics track code that can be added in your settings.yml file as following:

-    `export OPENPROJECT_MULTITENANCY_GA__CODE=UA-xxxxxx-x`
+    `ga_track_code: UA-xxxxxx-x`

   replace UA-xxxxxx-x with your track number